ventureoo/BloodFading/README.md

 ## Configuration

-Starting with version 0.4 you can configure the behavior of the plugin:
+Starting with version 0.4 you can configure the behavior of the plugin.
+An example of the default configuration:

 ```
 # The fading time for the player.